dappnode/DAppNodeDocs/docs/smooth/overview.md

 If we pool together all our rewards, we have collectively a much higher chance of getting lottery blocks, and then we divide the big payout among all participants!
 It's the same concept as Bitcoin Mining Pools.

 In short, a participant gives up their almost impossible chance of getting a Lottery Block by the much higher chance of getting higher rewards.
-In [bakctesting simulations](https://github.com/htimsk/SPanalysis), rewards were up to 80% higher than being a solo staker!
+In [backtesting simulations](https://github.com/htimsk/SPanalysis), rewards were up to 80% higher than being a solo staker!

 ### Finally getting at par with Lido and big Exchanges!